Historic Property Preservation Incentives

 Grants and Loans

 The Metro Grant Fund for the Rehabilitation of Historic Commercial Buildings is offered by the Metro Historical Commission and the City of Nashville Office of Economic and Community Development.
 This new grant program provides funding for the rehabilitation of historic commercial buildings within Tier-1 census tracts of Davidson County.
 The City has allocated $150,000 of its budget for Fiscal Year 2017-2018 for the program, for the purpose of preserving Nashville's unique and vibrant neighborhoods.
 Qualifying properties must also meet one of the following: National Register-listed, either individually or contributing within an NR-listed district; National Register-eligible, either individually or contributing with an NR-eligible district; or locally-designated as either a historic landmark or contributing within a local historic overlay.
 All properties that receive grant funding must be locally-landmarked, which provides protective measures against future inappropriate alteration or demolition.
 Grant award amounts will range from $5,000 to $50,000 and shall cover up to 50% of the total project costs, paid out on a reimbursement basis.
 The grant funds are intended to assist with costs of construction-oriented activities that will result in the preservation and re-use or improved use of the historic commercial property, with the goal of increased public benefit.
 Funding is only applicable to work on exterior systems and material (such as repairs to roofs, windows, masonry, or siding) and cannot be used for interior projects.
 The Request for Proposals and application requirements can be found on the Office of Economic and Community Development's web page.
-Proposals are due by December 31, 2017 and awards will be announced in mid-January.

 The National Trust Preservation Fund offers several types of financial assistance to nonprofit organizations, public agencies, for-profit companies, and individuals involved in preservation-related activities.